eaitae/BankingTransations/README.md

 ## Unit Testing

-To ensure the reliability and correctness of the Bank Transactions Simulator, we've implemented a comprehensive suite of unit tests.
+To ensure the reliability and correctness of the Bank Transactions Simulator, I've implemented a comprehensive suite of unit tests.
 These tests validate the basic behavior of the application and act as a safety net against potential regressions.

 ### Test Scenarios: